SmartGridready/SmartGridready.github.io/docs/_sources/content/sgr-declaration.rst.txt

 1. Integrate SmartGridready capability into your devices.
 There are several possibilities to achieve this:

-    *   You integrate one of the :term:`CommHandler` libraries into your product in order to be able to control SmartGridready compliant :term:`Products`.
+    *   You integrate one of the :term:`Communication Handler` libraries into your product in order to be able to control SmartGridready compliant :term:`Products`.
 See :ref:`commhandler-libraries`.

     *   You use the :term:`Intermediary` service to communicate with SmartGridready compliant :term:`Products`.

-    *   You develop your custom :term:`CommHandler` software that is able to load :term:`External Interface Definition` files to able to communicate with SmartGridready compliant :term:`Products`.
+    *   You develop your custom :term:`Communication Handler` software that is able to load :term:`External Interface Definition` files to able to communicate with SmartGridready compliant :term:`Products`.

 2. Implement some functionality that make use of SmartGridready :term:`Functional Profiles`.